MVP Strategies Around the World

-- MVP Strategies has partnered with ACWS and the Whitemud West Hockey Association of Edmonton to develop and pilot a training component for youth hockey coaches, starting in 2009.
-Drawing curricular ideas from MVP and Futures Without Violence’s Coaching Boys Into Men campaign, the goal of Playing to Win is to provide volunteer hockey coaches with training and guidance about how to integrate lessons about challenging sexism and sexist abuse into “teachable moments” in coaching.
+- MVP Strategies partnered with ACWS and the Whitemud West Hockey Association of Edmonton to develop and pilot a training component for youth hockey coaches, starting in 2009.
+Drawing curricular ideas from MVP and Futures Without Violence’s Coaching Boys Into Men campaign, the goal of Playing to Win was to provide volunteer hockey coaches with training and guidance about how to integrate lessons about challenging sexism and sexist abuse into “teachable moments” in coaching.

 MVP-Scotland is an ongoing successful collaboration between MVP Strategies, the Violence Reduction Unit (VRU) of the Scottish police, and various Scottish educational authorities.
-Under the direction of Chief Inspector Graham Goulden, the national anti-violence campaign coordinator of the VRU, a version of MVP customized to the Scottish context was initially implemented and evaluated in three schools in Glasgow and Edinburgh in 2011.
+Under the direction of (now retired) Chief Inspector Graham Goulden, the national anti-violence campaign coordinator of the VRU, a version of MVP customized to the Scottish context was initially implemented and evaluated in three schools in Glasgow and Edinburgh in 2011.
 In 2012, four additional schools began implementing the MVP Program.
 Preliminary program results have been positive and promising.

 Moreover, the Police Service of Scotland (PSOS) in interested in MVP.
 Formed in 2013, the PSOS combines the eight Scottish police forces into one force.
 Key priorities for the PSOS include domestic abuse, rape, and sexual assault.
 MVP offers a tool for these issues to be discussed within educational contexts, with the potential to be the delivery model for prevention in high schools across Scotland.

-VRU Chief Inspector Goulden notes, “The MVP Program clearly provides an opportunity to embed within Scottish high schools a sustainable approach which will support health and well-being and positive relationships, as well as exploring the links to different forms of abuse and violence.
+Graham Goulden notes, “The MVP Program clearly provides an opportunity to embed within Scottish high schools a sustainable approach which will support health and well-being and positive relationships, as well as exploring the links to different forms of abuse and violence.
 Whilst the majority of young people don’t bully or abuse, they possess the power to influence peers and provide a positive climate in which these behaviors don’t exist.”

 MVP Strategies began its work in Australia in 2006, conducting trainings with personnel from across the Australian Football League (AFL), as part of their groundbreaking Respect and Responsibility campaign.
 We have been operating systematically in Australia since 2010, when Griffith University’s Violence Research and Prevention Program introduced the program to address a shortage of primary prevention work focused on gender-based violence.
 More specifically, the program sought to communicate the potential leadership and influence bystanders can have in addressing, confronting and preventing men’s violence against women.